Von Neumann Algebras in Double-Scaled SYK: Warm up: States and Algebra in DSSYK without Matter Chords

-With operators in $H_{0}$, the observer can access the state with arbitrary chords by adding chords into the empty state $|0\ket$: \be |1\ket=H_{0}|0\ket,\qq|2\ket=H_{0}^{2}|0\ket-|0\ket,\dots, \ee however, in this case the observer would not be able to know the trace defined in \eqref{eq:trace1}.
+With operators in $H_{0}$, the observer can access the state with arbitrary chords by adding chords into the empty state $|0\ra$: \be |1\ra=H_{0}|0\ra,\qq|2\ra=H_{0}^{2}|0\ra-|0\ra,\dots, \ee however, in this case the observer would not be able to know the trace defined in \eqref{eq:trace1}.
 This is because for a commutative algebra such as $\ma_{0}$, any faithful positive linear functional $p:\ma_{0}\to\mathbb{C}$ satisfies \be p\left(ab\right)=p\left(ba\right),\qq\forall a,b\in\ma_{0}. \ee As a result, they are equally valid to the observer as a trace.
 This is similar to the situation in pure JT gravity where the only gauge invariant boundary operators are functions of the left or right Hamiltonian \cite{Penington:2023dql}.
 They are forced to be equivalent $H^{JT}_L=H^{JT}_R=H^{JT}_0$ after gauging the $SL(2,\mathbb{R})$ symmetry.
 Consequently, the theory lacks a preferred choice of trace unless an additional independent assumption is incorporated into its definition. $\mathcal{A}_0$ is not a von~Neumann factor, as its center is nontrivial and, owing to its commutative nature, coincides with the algebra itself.

 In either situation above, there is no natural reason to define the trace of the theory to be the expectation value in the empty state, as we did in defining the partition function $Z_0\left(\beta\right)$ as in \eqref{eq:partition}.
 In the following section, we will enlarge $\ma_{obs}$ by incorporating matter chord operators.
 As a result, the empty state characterized by the absence of both Hamiltonian chords and matter chords, becomes the tracial state unique up to constant rescaling for the extended algebra.
-Consequently, there is a preferred choice of trace $\tr$ and one can reformulate \eqref{eq:partition} as \be Z_0 (\beta)= \bra\Omega |e^{-\beta H_0 }|\Omega\ket = \tr(e^{-\beta H_0}). \ee
+Consequently, there is a preferred normalized trace $\tau$ on the extended algebra, and one can reformulate \eqref{eq:partition} as \be Z_0 (\beta)= \la\Omega |e^{-\beta H_0 }|\Omega\ra = \tau(e^{-\beta H_0}). \ee